Confirmation of Permanent Residence Canada (COPR) 2026: Check Meaning, Eligibility & More

 Frequently Asked Questions

-What is a confirmation of permanent residence number?
+What to do after receiving confirmation of permanent residence in Canada?

 Can I return to Canada with COPR?